lecture4u/web-klein-schwarze-box/README.md

 - IMPORTANT: before run vue-cli dev server, please check if api server is running. if run api server after running vue dev server, there must be problem
 ```

+front dev server is on localhost:8080 refer to vue-cli instruction

-## 2. backend: Springboot
+## 2. backend: Springboot 2.1.3
-springboot 2.1.3

-use gradle instead of maven
+dependency mgmt: use **gradle** instead of maven(~~love gradle!~~)

+deploy server is on localhost:3000 refer to application-properties.yml, which spcifies springboot configuration